 Press the pressure cook (or manual) button, and set the time for two minutes.

 Some Instant Pot models have a pressure cook button, and others have a manual button.
 They do exactly the same thing.

 The Instant Pot will take a little time to come to pressure– eight minutes for fresh berries, fourteen minutes for frozen berries— and then it will count down for two minutes.

 Once the countdown finishes, allow the Instant Pot to do a natural release for five minutes.

 Next, place a (preferably old) kitchen towel over the valve, and use a long-handled spoon to turn the valve to venting.

 I recommend an old towel because it’s entirely possible that a little red cranberry foam will burst up through the vent.
 Don’t ruin your favorite towel.

 When the pressure releases, press the cancel button.

 Add the maple syrup and some bourbon, and then press the sauté button.
 Set the sauté timer for five minutes, and let the sauce simmer, stirring as it cooks.

-If you want an extra-boozy cranberry sauce, go ahead and add a little more bourbon now.
+If you want an extra-bourbon-y cranberry sauce, go ahead and add a little more now.